-- If you haven't already: - Take welcome survey on Canvas - Take syllabus quiz on Canvas (due Friday) - Read CS:APP Ch.
-1 and take Quiz 01 (due Friday) - Before class next Tuesday: - Review these slides and the syllabus and come with questions - Watch "Command line and C compilation" lecture videos - Read 02-CPL excerpts (on Canvas under Files → Readings) - Take Quiz 02 (posted tomorrow, due next Monday) - Make sure you can log into stu - Instructions at the top of Tuesday's lab: w3.cs.jmu.edu/lam2mo/cs261/02-cmd line.html - Make sure you can access Piazza - Skim the project guide and Project 0 description (on website)
+- If you haven't already:

+- Take welcome survey on Canvas

+- Take syllabus quiz on Canvas (due Friday)

+- Read CS: APP Ch.
+1 and take Quiz 01 (due Friday)

+- Before class on Thursday:

+- Review these slides and the syllabus and come with questions

+- Watch "Command line and C compilation" lecture videos

+- Read 02-CPL excerpts (on Canvas under Files \rightarrow Readings)

+- Take Quiz 02 (due Wednesday)

+- Make sure you can log into stu

+- Instructions at the top of Thursday's lab: w3.cs.jmu.edu/lam2mo/cs261/02-cmd_line.html

+- Make sure you can access Piazza

+- Skim the project guide and Project 0 description (on website)

-Intro lab
+Intro lab (Tuesday)

 - Material from Chapter 1

 - Front page: Computer Organization

 - Back page: C Compilation

 - Submit as PDF on Canvas when done

 - Scan as a black-and-white PDF

 - Instructions: https://wiki.cs.jmu.edu/student/canvas/start

 - DO NOT submit raw photos, and double-check for legibility!

-- Let me know after you submit and I will check it on my end
+- Let the instructor know after you submit for verification

-- Once you have verified a satisfactory submission, please feel free to leave - I'll see you next Tuesday!
+- Once you have verified a satisfactory submission, please feel free to leave - I'll see you on Thursday!